The Shape of Full Configuration Interaction to Come: TOC Graphic

-Finally, as a regular feature of the recent series of systematic benchmark studies from the {\textit{Simons Collaboration on the Many-Electron Problem}}~\cite{simons_collab_hubbard_prx_2015,simons_collab_bond_break_hydrogen_prx_2017,simons_collab_electronic_hamiltonians_prx_2020}, the AFQMC method (in its phaseless formulation) has further been assessed on the problem at hand~\cite{lee_reichman_afqmc_benzene_arxiv_2020}, on the back of the aforementioned blind challenge.
+Finally, as a regular feature of the recent series of systematic benchmark studies from the {\textit{Simons Collaboration on the Many-Electron Problem}}~\cite{simons_collab_hubbard_prx_2015,simons_collab_bond_break_hydrogen_prx_2017,simons_collab_electronic_hamiltonians_prx_2020}, the AFQMC method (in its phaseless formulation) has further been assessed on the problem at hand~\cite{lee_reichman_afqmc_benzene_jcp_2020}, on the back of the aforementioned blind challenge.
 Based on either an HF or a CASSCF(6$e$,6o) trial wave function, results some margin below the best estimate from Ref. \citenum{eriksen_benzene_jpcl_2020} were obtained ($-866.1\pm0.3$ and $-864.3\pm0.4$ m$E_{\text{H}}$, respectively).
 However, additional results in the cc-pVTZ and cc-pVQZ basis sets were also presented, the latter of which corresponds to the combinatorial problem associated with distributing 30 electrons amongst a full 504 orbitals.\\

-The recent resurgence of near-exact electronic structure theory now begs the following tongue-in-cheek question: what connotations should the concept of `FCI quality' reasonably and realistically prompt in practitioners in and around the field?
-In here, discussions of the matter have been based exclusively on calculations of total correlation energies, but we should obviously bear in mind that relative quantities in general remain of greater chemical interest.
-In computing these, one may benefit from a cancellation of errors, and in case this is brought about in a systematic rather than fortuitous manner, it might be claimed that a given method indeed captures the underlying physics to a sufficiently high degree.
+The recent resurgence of near-exact electronic structure theory now begs the following tongue-in-cheek question: What connotations should the concept of `FCI quality' reasonably and realistically prompt in practitioners in and around the field?
+Herein, our discussions of the matter have been centred exclusively around the correct reproduction of total correlation energies, but we should obviously bear in mind that the computational simulation of relative quantities in general remains of greater chemical interest.
+In computing these, one may benefit from an effective cancellation of errors, and in case this is brought about in a systematic rather than fortuitous manner, it might be claimed that a given method indeed captures the underlying physics to a sufficiently high degree.
 However, is this necessarily the same as crediting said method with being of FCI quality?
-If not as a true benchmark, what purposes might elaborate near-exact methods otherwise serve?\\
+If not as a true and rigorous benchmark, what purposes might elaborate near-exact methods otherwise serve?\\